bt3gl/building_blog/content/lamp_intro.md

 ## The Model-View-Controller Pattern (MVC)

-In high level, the flow of a web app is:
+In a high level, the flow of a web app is:

 * User request to view a certain page by typing a URL in the browser.
 * The app determines what needs to be displayed.